Skip to content

 Mobile Restriction

-Copilot mode is never enabled on mobile devices.
-On mobile, the widget always uses the default form factor regardless of the copilot_mode feature flag setting.
-This ensures optimal user experience on smaller screens.
+Form assistant is never enabled on mobile devices.
+On mobile, the widget always uses the default form factor regardless of the form_assistant feature flag setting.

 Mode Transition: Copilot to Default

-When a user navigates from a copilot mode page (CTA page) to a default mode page (non-CTA page), the widget handles the transition gracefully:
+When a user navigates from a form assistant page (CTA page) to a default mode page (non-CTA page), the widget handles the transition gracefully:

 Scenario Behavior